shackspace/portal300/debug/README.md

 - `gen-client-cert.sh`: Generates a new client certificate `portal.portal`
 - `mosquitto.sh`: Runs a local mosquitto instance with `server.key` and `ca.crt`
 - `mosquitto-test.sh`: Connects to the local mosquitto instance and tests the connection
+- `mosquitto-log.sh`: Connects to the local mosquitto instance and displays all published messages

 Run these scripts in the following order before starting to debug: